google/litmus/docs/setup.md

 - The UI code is in the `api/ui` directory.
 You can host it using any web server (e.g., Nginx, Apache).
 - Make sure the UI is configured to connect to the deployed API service URL (from the "litmus-service-url" secret).

-## 6. Analytics Setup

-- Follow the steps in the [Analytics Documentation](cli/analytics/README.md) to set up Litmus analytics and start capturing valuable logs and insights about your LLM interactions.

 ## Using Litmus

 1. **Access UI:** If you deployed the UI, navigate to its URL.